MeanderingProgrammer/harpoon-core.nvim/README.md

 * Marking files at a branch granularity if `mark_branch` option is set.
 * Will set active window to specified file if it is already open rather than opening another window if `use_existing` option is set, works across tabs.
+* Supports storing and using last cursor position if `use_cursor` option is set.

 # Limitations